-The Aberfalls (Rhaeadr Fawr) is one of the mightiest waterfalls in the UK, south of Abergwyngregyn in Snowdonia/Wales (United Kingdom).
+The Aber falls (Rhaeadr Fawr) is one of the mightiest waterfalls in the UK, south of Abergwyngregyn (United Kingdom).

-Probably the Aberfalls (Rhaeadr Fawr) is the best known waterfall in Wales.
-If you see the Aberfalls (Rhaeadr Fawr) you can imagine why.
 The river Afon Rhaeadr Fawr plunges down over 37 meters and is quit powerful.
-A liitle bit to the west there is another (smaller) waterfall called Rhaedr Fach waterfall.
+A little bit to the west there is another (smaller) waterfall called Rhaedr Fach waterfall.
 You can view this waterfall if you walk the roundtrip trail (see map).

 It is possible to swim in the plunge pool (if the waterfall isn’t very powerful), but even in summer the water is cold and the rocks are slippery.
 So be careful if you go swimming (if it is safe).
 Maybe there are better pools at the Rhaeadr bach (see map left).